-In this article we will show you, How to import data from excel workbooks and use them as Excel source in Informatica Source Analyzer.
-Before we start importing data from the excel file, let us see the data inside the excel sheet.
+In this article, we will show you how to import data from Excel workbooks and use them as an Excel source in Informatica Source Analyzer.
+Before we start importing data from the Excel file, let us see the data inside the Excel sheet.

-Following screenshot will show you the data inside the excel file.
-Our task is to import this excel workbooks and use this data as the Excel Source in Informatica.
+The following screenshot will show you the data inside the Excel file.
+Our task is to import this Excel workbook and use this data as the Excel Source in Informatica.

 Excel Source in Informatica

-Before we start doing anything, First connect to Informatica repository service with your Admin credentials and then Navigate to Source Analyzer.
-Please refer Informatica Source Analyzer article to understand the Source Analyzer.
-From the below screenshot you can observe that, we are in the Source Analyzer.
+Before we start the Informatica Excel Source demo, First connect to the repository service with your Admin credentials and then Navigate to Source Analyzer.

-Once you are in Source Analyzer, Please navigate to Source menu and select the Import from Database.. option as shown below
+Once you are in Source Analyzer, Please navigate to the Source menu and select the Import from Database.. option as shown below.

-Once you select the Import from Database.. option, Import tables window will be opened as shown below.
-Currently we don’t have any ODBC connection to select from the drop down list.
-In order to add new one, please click on the …button as shown below
+Once you choose the Import from Database.., the Import tables window will open.
+We don’t have any ODBC connection to select from the drop-down list.
+To import Excel source in Informatica, please add a new one, and click on the …button.

-Once you click on the … button, ODBC Data Source Administrator Window will be opened to add new ODBC connection.
+Once you click the … button, ODBC Data Source Administrator Window will be opened to add a new ODBC connection.
 Click on the Add button to do so.

-Once you click on the Add button, Create New data Source window will be opened.
-Here we have an option to select the required driver from the available list.
-As we said before, we need to import excel files so we are selecting the Driver to Microsoft Excel for this example.
+Once you click the Add button, Create a New Data Source window will open.
+Here we can select the required driver from the available list.
+As we said before, we need to import Excel files into Informatica source.
+So, we are choosing the Driver to Microsoft Excel for this example.

-You can also select the Microsoft Excel Driver as shown below
+You can also select the Microsoft Excel Driver.

-This will open the new pop up window called ODBC Microsoft Excel Setup.
-Here we have to fill the require details:
+It will open the new pop-up window called ODBC Microsoft Excel Setup.
+Here we have to fill in the required details:

-- Data Source Name: Please specify unique name for this Excel Source in Informatica.
+- Data Source Name: Please specify a unique name for this Excel Source in Informatica.

 - Version: Please specify the Excel file version.

-Next, Click on the Select workbook.. button to select the required excel file
+Next, Click the Select Workbook.. button to select the required Excel file.

-Once you click on the Select workbook.. button, following window will be opened to select the required workbooks from our local file system.
-Once you done selecting, Click the OK button to close the window
+Once you click the Select workbook.. button, the following window opens to choose the necessary workbooks from our local file system.
+Once you are done selecting, Click the OK button to close the window

-From the drop down list, Please select the ODBC connection that we created now.
+Please select the ODBC connection from the drop-down list we created now.

 Next, we have to select the required tables from the Excel workbooks.
-From the below screenshot you can observe that, Multi_Cast book has only one table and we are selecting the same.
+The screenshot below shows that the Multi_Cast book has only one table, and we are choosing the same.
 Here you can select more than one table also.

-From the below screenshot you can observe that, under the Source sub folder you can see our newly created Excel source in Informatica and the table definition (Column Names and appropriate data types) inside our work space.
+From the below image, under the Source, see our newly created Excel source in Informatica, and the table definition (Column Names and data types) inside our workspace.

-Although we created our Excel source, before we proceed further we should preview our data.
-In order to preview the source data, Right click on the table definition and select the Preview data.. option from the context menu.
+Although we created our Excel source in Informatica, before we proceed further, we should preview our data.
+To preview the source data, Right-click on the table definition and select the Preview data.. option from the context menu.

-Once you select the Preview data.. option, Preview data window will be opened.
-Here you have to provide the credentials (if there are any) required to connect with your local file system and click connect button.
-Once you successfully connected, data inside the table (here Multi_cast table) will be displayed as shown below
+Once you select the Preview data.. option, the Preview data window will open.
+Here you have to provide the credentials (if there are any) required to connect with your local file system and click the connect button.
+Once you successfully connect, data inside the table (here Multi_cast table) will display

 Edit existing Excel Source in Informatica

-Although we selected the Multi_Cast.xls file as source definition, there are many situations where we may not require all the columns present in that table or we may have to add extra columns.
-To resolve these type of situations, we can edit the table by Right click on the table definition and selecting the Edit.. option from the context menu.
+Although we selected the Multi_Cast.xls file as the source definition, there are many situations where we may not require all the columns present in that table.
+Or, we may have to add extra columns.
+To resolve these situations, we can edit the table by right-clicking on the table definition and selecting the Edit.. option from the context menu.

-Once you select the Edit.. option, a new window called Edit tables will be opened as show below.
-In order to alter or change the existing table, we have to navigate to Columns Tab.
+Selecting the Edit.. option opens a new window called Edit tables.
+To alter or change the table, we must navigate to Columns Tab.
 For example,

-- If you want to add new columns then, Please select the first button (before scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if required), If it is primary key then change the Key type to primary and check mark the Not Null option (if your column doesn’t allow null values)
+- If you want to add new columns, then Please select the first button (before the scissors symbol) and add Column Name, Data Type, Precision (if required), and Scale (if needed).
+If it is the primary key, change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values).

-- If you want to delete columns then select the unwanted columns and click the scissors button as shown below.
-Once you done editing, Click OK to close the Edit tables window
+- If you want to delete columns, select the unwanted ones and click the scissors button.
+Once you complete editing, Click OK to close the Edit Tables window.